Anatoly Alexandrov (physicist): Later career

 Both Alexandrov and Kurchatov worked at the Ioffe Institute by that time (their laboratory separated from the Ioffe Institute and moved to Moscow in 1943 for the work on the Soviet atomic bomb project).

 From 1946 to 1955, he was director of the Institute for Physical Problems, where he was appointed to replace Pyotr Kapitsa.
 In 1955, he became deputy director of the Institute of Atomic Energy, and after the death of Kurchatov in 1960, he became its director.
+Alexandrov was a member of the Communist Party of the Soviet Union from 1962.

 On the initiative of Alexandrov, power plants for the nuclear icebreakers Lenin, Arktika, and Sibir were developed.

-Alexandrov was a member of the Communist Party of the Soviet Union from 1962.
 It was under the leadership of Alexandrov, that technical, organizational and production problems were solved in an unprecedentedly short time during the construction of the USSR's first nuclear submarine with a nuclear propulsion system.
 As a result, in 1952-1972, Sevmash mastered the serial production of submarines with a nuclear propulsion system and became the largest nuclear submarine shipbuilding center in the USSR and the world.
 At Sevmash, 163 combat submarines were built.
 In the 1970s, the company produced Typhoon-class nuclear submarines, which entered into the Guinness Book of Records as the largest submarines in the world.